serverfarmer/serverfarmer/README.md

 ([see the full manual](http://serverfarmer.org/getting-started.html))

-1. Fork this repository.
+- fork this repository
-2. Clone it to your server, exactly to /opt/farm directory:
+- clone it to your server, exactly to the /opt/farm directory:

 ```
 git clone https://github.com/your-github-login/serverfarmer /opt/farm
 ```

-3. Customize it (and commit your changes into repository, if you want to reuse them on more servers):
+- customize it (and commit your changes into repository, if you want to reuse them on more servers):

 ```
 cd /opt/farm
 vi scripts/functions.custom